New South Wales: Religion

+About 12.1% of the population in 2021 identified with a non-Christian religion, with Islam (4.3%), Hinduism (3.4%), and Buddhism (2.8%) being the most common.

 Government

-Executive power rests formally with the Executive Council, which consists of the Governor and senior ministers.
+Executive power is formally exercised by the Executive Council, which consists of the Governor and senior ministers.
 The current governor is Margaret Beazley.
 The governor commissions as premier the leader of the parliamentary political party that can command a simple majority of votes in the Legislative Assembly.
 The premier then recommends the appointment of other members of the two Houses to the Ministry, under the principle of responsible or Westminster government.
-As in other Westminster systems, there is no constitutional requirement in New South Wales for the government to be formed from the parliament—merely convention.
-As of early October 2021, the premier is Dominic Perrottet of the Liberal Party.
+As in other Westminster systems, there is no constitutional requirement in New South Wales for the government to be formed from the parliament, merely a convention.
+As of early July 2023, the premier is Chris Minns of the Labor Party.

 Constitution

 The form of the Government of New South Wales is prescribed in its Constitution, dating from 1856 and currently the Constitution Act 1902 (NSW).
 Since 1901 New South Wales has been a state of the Commonwealth of Australia, and the Australian Constitution regulates its relationship with the Commonwealth.

 In 2006, the Constitution Amendment Pledge of Loyalty Act 2006 No 6, was enacted to amend the NSW Constitution Act 1902 to require Members of the New South Wales Parliament and its Ministers to take a pledge of loyalty to Australia and to the people of New South Wales instead of swearing allegiance to Elizabeth II her heirs and successors, and to revise the oaths taken by Executive Councillors.
 The Pledge of Loyalty Act was officially assented to by the Queen on 3 April 2006.
 The option to swear allegiance to the Queen was restored as an alternative option in June 2012.

 Under the Australian Constitution, New South Wales ceded certain legislative and judicial powers to the Commonwealth, but retained independence in all other areas.
 The New South Wales Constitution says: "The Legislature shall, subject to the provisions of the Commonwealth of Australia Constitution Act, have power to make laws for the peace, welfare, and good government of New South Wales in all cases whatsoever".